FUNDING OPPORTUNITIES TO SUPPORT FACULTY

-Proposals for the Research, Professional, and Teaching Development Grants generally are due during the Fall semester.
+Proposals for the Research, Professional, and Teaching Development Grants submissions are due by September 25, 2013 by 12pm (noon).
 Undergraduate research stipends that are not linked to a Research of Professional Development Grant may be requested at any time by using the on-line application form.

 The Penn State DuBois Research Development Grant (RDG) program is a source of financial support for the research and scholarly activities of Penn State DuBois tenured and tenure track faculty members.
 It is intended to foster new research and scholarly activities, rather than to sustain established research programs.

 The Professional Development Grant (PDG) program is a source of financial support for the developmental activities of non tenure-system faculty in the University College.
 It is intended to support faculty in their efforts to stay current in their discipline.

 The Teaching Development Grant (TDG) is designed to provide a source of financial support for the instructional activities of full-time faculty members in the Commonwealth College (CWC).
 It is intended to improve instruction and enhance the quality of teaching and learning.

 Undergraduate Research Travel Grants (URTG):

 These grants are provided through the Office of Undergraduate Education in concert with the colleges and academic departments and the Schreyer Honors College (when applicable), to support travel to nationally significant conferences where students have been invited/accepted to present the results of their research.
 For access to forms and funding information please visit the Research Opportunities for Undergraduates / Office of Undergraduate Education site.